NanboLi/FACTS/README.md

 ## Demos:
 1. See [Multivariate Time Series Forecasting (MTSF)](./facts_ssm/demos/time_series/readme.md)
 2. For better efficiency, we are working on a triton implementation of the ssm scan operation.
-See a [beta version here](./facts_ssm/ssm_scan_triton_ops.py).
+We now provide [an experimental version](./facts_ssm/ssm_scan_triton_ops.py).
 3. coming soon ...